scotentSD/fbs/_posts/2021-03-18-Brexit-Update.md

 - Send users directly to SE.com
 - Add a list of sectors to the 'Advice for specific sectors' section
-- Add some more context around what funding support is available to the 'Financial support' section -Add a search bar to the top navigation
+- Add some more context around what funding support is available to the 'Financial support' section
+- Add a search bar to the top navigation
 - Review the usefulness of the Brexit filter on the homepage through analytics

 ## Files